August 8, 2019

-Want to get the most out of your Renaissance practice and assessment solutions?
+Want to get the best outcomes from your Renaissance practice and assessment solutions?
 Looking to highlight your students’ incredible reading and math achievements?

-Renaissance National Honor Roll recognizes teachers, librarians, and school administrators across the nation utilizing Renaissance solutions in their classrooms and schools to their fullest and in turn, seeing measurable student growth.
+Renaissance National Honor Roll recognizes teachers, librarians, and school administrators across the nation utilizing Renaissance solutions in their classrooms to their fullest and, in turn, seeing measurable student growth.

-Know someone that should join in on the fun?
+Know someone who should join in on the fun?
 Encourage them to participate, too.